Belvedere Restaurant & Lounge menu cover

 The Fogarty’s later opened Fogarty’s Inn on Fenton

-Street and still later on moved to State Route 46 in Mineral Ridge
+Street and still later on moved to State Route 46 in Mineral

-The Belvedere always held ‘first place’ for Jim and
+located.
+The Belvedere always held ‘first place’

 |